alloba/book-of-hours-notes/books/Observations on the Peacock Door.md

 ## Description
 Observations on the Peacock Door

-Ninegala of Lagash discusses the Peacock Door, the highest door available to mortals in the Mansus: 'a rent, an imperfection, an abrasion.'
+Ninegala of Lagash discusses the Peacock Door, the highest door available to mortals in [[world-at-large/The Mansus|the Mansus]]: 'a rent, an imperfection, an abrasion.'
 ### Partial Study Description
 I'm Reading...